Misleading labels

 > Need more context on seafood labels?
 Click here

 When labels become a barrier to sustainable and ethical fishing practices, we believe their standards and application should be seriously questioned.
-BLOOM therefore actively assesses seafood label performance and formulates critiques that seek to radically improve or sometimes change certification schemes when our expertise points to dysfunctional parameters.
+BLOOM therefore actively assesses seafood label performance and formulates critiques that seek to radically improve or sometimes change certification schemes when our analysis points to dysfunctional parameters.

 On this page, we provide a brief account of our ongoing battle for a true ambition for the ocean’s future.